-13.4 Exclusive Procedure.

-- 13.4.1 This procedure shall be the exclusive procedure for taking disciplinary actions and appealing disciplinary actions against regular permanent employees. - 13.4.2 The provisions of this disciplinary procedure shall supersede the procedures in the County Personnel Ordinance. - 13.4.3 Minor disciplinary actions shall be subject to appeal only through Section 13.7.
-Section 13.8 of Article 13 shall not apply to minor disciplinary actions.
+- 13.4 Exclusive Procedure. - 13.4.1 This procedure shall be the exclusive procedure for taking disciplinary actions and appealing disciplinary actions involving regular permanent employees.

-13.5 Notice of Proposed Discipline.

-- 13.5.1 The employee shall be given written notice of a proposed disciplinary action, exclusive of a written reprimand, not less than ten (10) calendar days in advance of the date the action is proposed to be taken. - In an emergency situation, an employee may be suspended with pay or temporarily reassigned without loss of pay for the period between the date notice is given and the date that action is taken.

-13.5.3 The notice shall contain:

-- 13.5.3.1 The reasons for the proposed action, including the rule(s) or regulation(s) or ordinance(s) violated and a complete explanation of the reasons. - 13.5.3.2 A copy of the charges and the recommended action. - 13.5.3.3 Notice that the employee is entitled to an opportunity to respond to the charges orally or in writing, or both, personally or by or with a representative, which may be an attorney, at the meeting with the Appointing Authority (or his/her designee). - 13.5.3.4 The date and time for the response meeting with the Appointing Authority during which the employee and his/her representative shall have an opportunity to refute the charges or present facts which may not be known to management. - 13.5.3.5 Notice that if no written response is received by the appointing authority by the time scheduled for the response meeting and the employee fails to participate in the response meeting, the appointing authority may proceed to order action and the employee shall be deemed to have waived all rights to hearing or appeal from any action taken.
+- 13.4.2 The provisions of this disciplinary procedure shall supersede the procedures in the County Personnel Rules and Regulations. - 13.4.3 Written reprimands and involuntary transfer not involving a loss of pay shall be subject only to the grievance procedure outlined in Article 12, up to and including Formal Level 3. - 13.5 Notice of Proposed Discipline. - 13.5.1 The employee shall be given written notice of a proposed disciplinary action, exclusive of a written reprimand, not less than 10 calendar days in advance of the date the action is proposed to be taken. - 13.5.2 In an emergency situation, an employee may be suspended with pay or temporarily reassigned without loss of pay for the period between the date notice is given and the date that action is taken. - 13.5.3 The notice shall contain: - 13.5.3.1 The reasons for the proposed action, including the rule(s) or regulation(s) or ordinance(s) violated and a complete explanation of the reasons. - 13.5.3.2 A copy of the charges and the recommended action. - 13.5.3.3 Notice that the employee is entitled to an opportunity to respond to the charges orally or in writing, or both, personally or by or with a representative, which may be an attorney, at the meeting with the Appointing Authority. - 13.5.3.4 The date and time for the response meeting with the Appointing Authority during which the employee and the employee's representative shall have an opportunity to refute the charges or present facts that may not be known to management. - 13.5.3.5 Notice that if no written response is received by the appointing authority by the time scheduled for the response meeting and the employee fails to participate in the response meeting, the appointing authority may proceed to order action and the employee shall be deemed to have waived all rights to hearing or appeal from any action taken.